VirtualFlyBrain/VFB2/content/en/about/hosted/iav-robo-catmaid.md

 ## Dataset Contents

 The viewer provides access to:
-- Serial section electron microscopy data of Drosophila larval segments
+- Serial section electron microscopy data of Drosophila 1st instar larval CNS (1.5-segment fraction, A1/A2 segment)
-- Reconstructions of IAV sensory neurons
+- Image resolution: 3.8 nm x 3.8 nm x 40 nm (x, y, z)
+- Genotype: w;; iav-GAL4/UAS-FraRobo
+- Manually traced neuron reconstructions showing shifted mechanosensory projections
 - Synaptic connectivity information
 - Associated metadata and annotations

+## Technical Details

+The EM volume was prepared and imaged following protocols detailed in Ohyama et al. (2015).
+Neurons were reconstructed using CATMAID to obtain skeletonized structures and connectivity information.
+All synaptic connections represent chemical synapses.

+Despite the FraRobo-induced lateral shift in terminal projections, neurons remain uniquely identifiable based on:
+- Nerve entry point of the main neurite into the neuropil
+- Growth pattern of main axonal and dendritic branches
+- Bilateral vs ipsilateral projections

+For example, mechanosensory chordotonal neurons can be identified by their:
+- Eight stereotypic entry points per hemisegment
+- Most lateral position among sensory neurons in their nerve bundle
+- Further lateral shift due to FraRobo expression

 ## Features